Technologicat/mcpyrate/README.md

   - Sky's the limit, really.
 Until we get [`unpythonic`](https://github.com/Technologicat/unpythonic) ported to use `mcpy`, see [`pydialect`](https://github.com/Technologicat/pydialect) for old example dialects.
   - For documentation, see the docstrings of [`mcpy.dialects`](mcpy/dialects.py).
   - For debugging, `from mcpy.debug import dialects, StepExpansion`.
+  - If you're writing a full-module AST transformer that splices the whole module into a template, you may be interested in `mcpy.splicing.splice_dialect`.
 - **Advanced quasiquoting**:
   - Hygienically interpolate both regular values **and macro names**.
   - Delayed macro expansion inside quasiquoted code.